Harris on Ukraine: World at ''a decisive moment in history'' | Politics

 - Germany

-The vice president said Republicans and Democrats in Washington — who rarely agree on many major issues — are generally in agreement on the necessity of confronting Putin.

 "We didn't all start out in the same place," Harris said.
 "We came together and are now speaking with a unified voice.
-And that voice was a function of not only dialogue and debate, some concessions, but also the practical realization of the moment that we are in, which is that we are looking at a sovereign nation that may very well be on the verge of being invaded yet again."
-Harris on Friday met in Munich with the leaders of Estonia, Latvia and Lithuania, who stressed that a U.S. increase in its troop presence on the eastern edge of NATO is necessary.
+And that voice was a function of not only dialogue and debate, some concessions, but also the practical realisation of the moment that we are in, which is that we are looking at a sovereign nation that may very well be on the verge of being invaded yet again."
+Harris on Friday met in Munich with the leaders of Estonia, Latvia and Lithuania, who stressed that an increase in the US troop presence on the eastern edge of NATO is necessary.

 The White House has not yet said whether it will fulfill those requests, but Harris suggested in her address on Saturday that an invasion could lead to a bolstered American presence.

-Biden told reporters Friday that he believes Putin has decided to invade in the coming days, taking military action that could go far beyond the disputed Donbas region in eastern Ukraine and include the capital of Kyiv.
-The vice president was scheduled to meet later Saturday with Germany's chancellor, Olaf Scholz.
+Biden told reporters Friday that he believes Putin has decided to invade in the coming days, taking military action that could go far beyond the disputed Donbas region in eastern Ukraine and include the capital, Kyiv.
+The vice president also met on Saturday with Germany's chancellor, Olaf Scholz.
+Biden has vowed the Nord Stream 2 Russia-to-Germany gas pipeline will be blocked if Russia further invades Ukraine.

-Harris noted in her remarks that "not since the end of the Cold War" has the Munich conference "convened under such dire circumstances."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)